FabiMN/LoRA-Cache/DATASET.md

+These instructions are taken from the [Tip-Adapter](https://github.com/gaopengcuhk/Tip-Adapter/) repository.

 # How to install datasets

 We suggest putting all datasets under the same folder (say `$DATA`) to ease management and following the instructions below to organize datasets to avoid modifying the source code.
 The file structure looks like